gitest0189/demo-repo/README.md

 ## Adding a theme

-This is a great start lets see
+This is a great start lets see.